-It may be possible, though, that past searches and page choices in results may indirectly affect a document’s personalized page importance score, because they can become part of a users profile (or user defined parameters).
+It may be possible, though, that past searches and page choices in results may indirectly affect a document’s personalized page importance score because they can become part of a user profile (or user-defined parameters).

 If a user has submitted many queries related to the standard aptitude test (SAT), the server may update his user information and incorporate this information into the set of user-specific parameters.

-It’s possible that the number of documents for which personalized page importance scores are stored may be limited because of storage issues or computational expense, and scoring mght be done at the time of a search.
+The number of documents for which personalized page importance scores are stored may be limited because of storage issues or computational expense, and scoring might be done at the time of a search.
 The patent describes some of the implications of that approach that I’m not going to discuss.

-It’s possible that source pages listed for a page may be limited to pages satisfying a predefined requirement with respect to the search query.
+Source pages listed for a page may be limited to pages satisfying a predefined requirement concerning the search query.
 A version of this process might require that the anchor text of the link to the page contain at least one query term from the search.
 Or, that the anchor text contains all of the terms of the search query.

 Here’s how this score is calculated: